fsvreddit/bot-bouncer/README.md

 * Add new evaluators for OnlyFans bots with specific characteristics
 * Add new evaluator for edited comments that match certain characteristics
 * Add new evaluator for NSFW accounts with inconsistent ages in their very recent post titles
+* Add new evaluator for NSFW accounts with inconsistent genders in post titles (e.g. a mix of M4F, F4M etc.)
 * Removed evaluators for bot styles that appear to have been retired
 * Internal changes to support operations on /r/BotBouncer